 Mr March

-Lyndon March has spent over two decades working on and around boats, with the majority of his professional life based in the Thames Estuary and East Coast.
-Since leaving university more than ten years ago, he has made his living entirely within the marine industry, building on a lifetime of practical experience that began at a young age.
+Lyndon March is a marine surveyor with over twenty years’ professional experience working on and around boats across the Thames Estuary, East Coast, and South East of England, including Essex, Suffolk, Norfolk, Kent, and London.
+For more than a decade, he has worked exclusively within the marine industry, supported by a lifetime of practical experience that began at a young age.

-In 2020, Lyndon broadened his professional focus by joining a traditional boatyard specialising in wooden yachts, where he served as Head Finisher.
-His role included high-level marine finishing, brightwork restoration, boatbuilding, and operation of the yard’s workboat.
-During this time, he was instrumental in the rebuild and finishing of three major restoration projects, expanding his expertise from commercial and working craft into classic and traditional yachts.
+In 2020, Lyndon broadened his professional experience by joining a traditional boatyard specialising in wooden yachts and classic vessels, serving as a Yacht Finisher.
+His role included high-level marine finishing, brightwork restoration, structural boatbuilding tasks, and operation of the yard’s workboat.
+He was closely involved in the rebuild and completion of several major restoration projects, expanding his surveying knowledge from commercial and working craft into classic yachts and traditional pleasure vessels.

 A man wearing a yellow cap, headphones, and gloves is using a sledgehammer to break a large, white, painted object on a boat or dock.